Cockroaches In South Florida

 The easiest way to know that your Palm Beach or Broward county home or business has been infested with cockroaches is to actually see one.
 Unfortunately, cockroaches are a nocturnal pest, meaning that they usually emerge from their hiding spots at night — making it harder for these chance encounters to occur.

 Other ways to determine if a cockroach infestation is present is to find their fecal matter or their egg casings.
 Cockroach fecal matter will vary across species, but the most common shapes and sizes would be that of smaller varieties (German) leaving “coffee grounds”-shaped droppings, and larger cockroaches (American/Oriental,) leaving small cylindrical droppings.

 Cockroach egg casings (known as the ootheca) can hold around 15 embryos.
 Cockroach egg casings are around 8mm in length and appear to look like small red beans or pill capsules.

 If you see a cockroach or find droppings or egg casings in your home, contact us today at Native Pest Management, as roaches may create up to 90 egg casings in their lifetime — and that could mean that one cockroach can create up to 1,350 offspring.

 Don’t Let Cockroaches Move In To Your Home Or Business

-When you notice cockroaches in your home, contact a local South Florida pest control company like ours here at Native Pest Management.
+When you notice a cockroach in your home, contact a local South Florida pest control company like ours here at Native Pest Management.
 Not only do cockroaches carry diseases, but also, once in your home, can establish a large population within a very short period of time.

-Once a cockroach population has established itself it is time to contact your local cockroach control company, Native Pest Management.
+Before a cockroach population grows in size, contact your local cockroach control company, Native Pest Management.

 South Florida Cockroach Control

-Native Pest Management utilizes pet safe products, techniques, and treatments that are all-natural and designed to last.
-Let us help you reclaim your home.
-Give us a call now, or contact us online to schedule your free pest control inspection today.
+Native Pest Management utilizes pet safe products and application methods that work.
+Let us help you reclaim your home from pests.
+Give us a call now, or contact us online to schedule your free cockroach inspection today.